Stefaaan06/akio/README.md

 # Legal Details

-This project is licensed under the terms of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the GPL 3.0 License- see the [LICENSE](LICENSE) file for details.